Dynamical structure factor and a new method to measure the pairing gap in two-dimensional attractive Fermi-Hubbard model: Introduction

 \section{Introduction}

-When quantum many-body Fermi atomic gas comes into the superfluid state, a non-zero paring gap (or order parameter) will be present.
-Finding a convenient way to measure the pairing gap is essential to understand many-body pairing phenomenon and dynamical excitations.
-Currently the pairing gap are mainly gained by all kinds of excited progresses, like momentum-resolved photo-emission spectroscopy \cite{Feld11,Stewart2008}, or radio-frequency spectroscopy \cite{Frohlich2011,Chin2004,Sommer2012}.
-However, it is difficult to measure the pairing gap well when the band structure becomes complex owing to the appearance of the magnetic fields or spin-orbit coupling (SOC) \cite{Zhai2015,Cheuk2012,Wang2012,Wang2021,Wu2013,Han2023}.
-Moreover, the dynamical excitations are also an important method to study pairing correlation information.
-We obtain the dynamical excitations by using the dynamical structure factor which is the Fourier transformation of the density-density correlation function.
-Therefore, the dynamical structure factor reflects the two-body correlation physics directly.
-The dynamical structure factor can be measured by two-photon Bragg scattering experiments according to measure the speed of center-of-mass of system \cite{Veeravalli08,Hoinka17,Biss2022,Senaratne2022,Li2022,Pagano2014}.
+The superfluid state of quantum many-body Fermi gases has a nonzero pairing gap (order parameter) originating from the Cooper pairing.
+Establishing a convenient method to measure the pairing gap is essential to understanding many-body pairing phenomena and dynamical excitations.
+Currently, the pairing gap is mainly obtained by virtue of various excitation processes, such as the momentum-resolved photo-emission spectroscopy \cite{Feld11,Stewart2008} and the radio-frequency spectroscopy \cite{Frohlich2011,Chin2004,Sommer2012}.
+However, these methods face great difficulties in systems with complex band structure \cite{Zhai2015,Cheuk2012,Wang2012,Wang2021,Wu2013,Han2023}.
+Notably, the dynamical excitations provide an important method for studying the pairing correlations.
+These excitations are emerged through the dynamical structure factor which can be experimentally measured through the two-photon Bragg spectroscopy \cite{Veeravalli08,Hoinka17,Dyke2023,Biss2022,Senaratne2022,Li2022,Pagano2014}.